enisdenjo/graphql-ws/docs/interfaces/_client_.clientoptions.md

 • `Optional` **onNonLazyError**: undefined \| (errorOrCloseEvent: unknown) => void

 Used ONLY when the client is in non-lazy mode (`lazy = false`).
-When using this mode, the errors might have no sinks to report to.
-To avoid swallowing errors, or having uncaught promises; consider using `onNonLazyError`, which will be called when either:
+When using this mode, the errors might have no sinks to report to; however, to avoid swallowing errors, consider using `onNonLazyError`,  which will be called when either:
 - An unrecoverable error/close event occurs
 - Silent retry attempts have been exceeded